isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 All we know is that it is supposed to be the nullptr or point to at least one character

-    void f1(zstring s);     // s is a C-style string or the nullptr void f1(czstring s);    // s is a C-style string that is not the nullptr void f1(std::byte* s);  // s is a pointer to a byte (C++17)
+    void f1(zstring s);     // s is a C-style string or the nullptr void f1(czstring s);    // s is a C-style string constant or the nullptr void f1(std::byte* s);  // s is a pointer to a byte (C++17)

 ##### Note